Book Anatomy Terminology

 A pamphlet that is bound in booklet form.

 The stiff covers of a hardbound book usually grayboard.
+For art books this is usually 3mm.

 Books bound using hard board (case) covers.